 When I cruise, I typically wear casual clothes during the day.
 Then, I’ll change into nicer clothes in the evening.
 Whether or not your cruise has a formal night, you may want to wear something a little less casual for dinner.
 Don’t forget the dress shoes to match.

-Once your bags arrive in your stateroom, unpack right away.
+Once your bags arrive in your stateroom, unpack them right away.
 Pull out any of your clothes and hang them up.
-If they need to be ironed, do that on the first day so you won’t have to worry about it once your vacation starts.
+If they need to be ironed, do that on the first day (if there’s an ironing room) so you won’t have to worry about it once your vacation starts.
 It’s always good to throw in an extra outfit in case you change your mind once the cruise starts.

 Sunscreen and Bug Spray